littlewhiteJ/using_ubuntu/run_without_stop.md

-## run program without a continuous net connect
+## Run program without a continuous net connect

 there is a problem when we train model on server